rwperrott/rwperrott-string-template-utils/README.md

   hidden Composite Object driven by it's own hidden ModelAdapter, or a toString() call.
 Chaining different types is possible, via lookup of the appropriate ModelHandler from the used STGroup. in the same property chain, via embedded ModelAdapter lookup.
+- An ObjectInvokeAdapter class, which extends InvokeAdapter for Object type use, including lookup for any pre-registered static functions in other classes!
+- A NumberInvokeAdapter class, which extends AbstractInvokeAdapter for Number use, including some useful named mathematical operators for Integer and Long values.
-- A StringInvokeAdapter class, which extends InvokeAdapter for String type use.
+- A StringInvokeAdapter class, which extends AbstractInvokeAdapter for String type use.
 - A StringInvokeRender class, which extends AttributeRenderer and uses TypeFunctions to access instance String methods with no parameters and static methods accepting a String parameter, and possibly a Locale parameter.
 - A STContext class, to provide a context object to register AttributeRenders and ModelAdapters